 Discover for yourself why K’Gari (Fraser Island) is a World Heritage listed icon and a memorable highlight for so many travellers.
-With ancient towering rainforest that grows from sand, crystal clear freshwater lakes inviting you to swim and unique Australian wildlife, Fraser Island is a wonder not to be missed.
+With ancient towering rainforest that grows from sand, crystal clear freshwater lakes inviting you to swim and unique Australian wildlife, K'gari (Fraser Island) is a wonder not to be missed.

-Also called ‘Jewel of Fraser Island’, Lake McKenzie is one of the most visited natural sites on Fraser Island.
+Also called ‘Jewel of Fraser Island’, Lake McKenzie is one of the most visited natural sites on K'gari (Fraser Island).
 Pure white silica sand, extremely clear water and contrasting shades of blue make this perched lake picture perfect.

 Float down this crystal clear, freshwater creek.
-A must-do when visiting Fraser Island.
+A must-do when visiting K'gari (Fraser Island).

 A beautiful walk leads to this green coloured lake set beside a gigantic sand dune.